realodix/awesome-flarum/README.md

 ### Discussion ([:top:](#table-of-contents))
+* [Copy Code To Clipboard](https://github.com/nearata/flarum-ext-copy-code-to-clipboard) - Allows the user to easly copy the text inside the code tag.
 * [Discussion views](https://github.com/MichaelBelgium/flarum-discussion-views) - Track how much times a discussion has been viewed.
 * [Emoji Picker](https://github.com/clarkwinkelmann/flarum-ext-emojionearea) - Add EmojioneArea emoji picker.
 * [Fajuu - Icons Changer](https://github.com/Fajuu/flarum-icons) - Adds the ability to change the style of icons and change the individual icons.